 An opinion of what the subject might sell for can only be determined once all differences between the comps and the subject have been evaluated.
 When it comes to knowing the true value of features of homes in Half Moon Bay and San Mateo, Hidden Creek Appraisal is your local authority.
 The sales comparison approach to value is usually given the most consideration when an appraisal is for a real estate purchase.

 Valuation Using the Income Approach

-Combining information from all applicable approaches, the appraiser is then ready to document an estimated market value for the property at hand.
-It is important to note that while the appraised value is probably the strongest indication of what a house is worth, it may not be the final sales price.
-Prices can always be driven up or down by extenuating circumstances like the motivation or urgency of a seller or 'bidding wars'.Regardless, the appraised value is typically used as a guideline for lenders who don't want to loan a buyer more money than the property is actually worth.
-It all comes down to this, an appraiser from Hidden Creek Appraisal will help you get the most accurate property value, so you can make wise real estate decisions.
+Examining the data from all applicable approaches, the appraiser is then ready to stipulate an estimated market value for the property in question.
+It is important to note that while this amount is probably the most reliable indication of what a house is worth, it probably will not be the price at which the property closes.
+Depending on the individual situations of the buyer or seller, their level of urgency or a buyer's desire for that exact property, the closing price of a home can always be driven up or down.Regardless, the appraised value is often employed as a guideline for lenders who don't want to loan a buyer more money than they could get back in case they had to sell the property again.
+It all comes down to this, an appraiser from Hidden Creek Appraisal will help you get the most fair and balanced property value, so you can make the most informed real estate decisions.